TonySac/Ender3NG-Build/sourcing-printing.md

 I printed most of my parts on my Voron 0.2.
 However, since the build volume is so small, some of the larger parts didn't fit.
 I used my Ender 3 Neo to crank out some of the larger parts before the tear down.

 {: .tip }
-Make sure to print everything prior to tearing down your only working printer.
+:bulb: Make sure to print everything prior to tearing down your only working printer.

 <img src="/assets/calicube.png" width="150" />{: .float-right}{: .ml-3}